sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 ### **2.3 `storagemond` Daemon Flow**

 1. The "storagemond" process will be initiated by the "pmon" Docker container.

+2. As part of initialization process, the daemon will query the Config DB for an entry called `polling_interval` within a newly proposed table `STORAGEMOND_CONFIG` and use the value to set the looping frequency for getting dynamic informaton.
+In the absense of this table or entry, we would default to 3600 seconds.

-2. Upon initialization, the daemon will gather static information utilizing S.M.A.R.T capabilities through instantiated class objects such as SsdUtil and EmmcUtil.
+3. After initialization, the daemon will gather static information utilizing S.M.A.R.T capabilities through instantiated class objects such as SsdUtil and EmmcUtil.
 This information will be subsequently updated in the StateDB.

-3. The daemon will parse dynamic attributes also utilizing S.M.A.R.T capabilities via the corresponding class member functions, and update the StateDB on an hourly basis.
+4. The daemon will parse dynamic attributes also utilizing S.M.A.R.T capabilities via the corresponding class member functions, and update the StateDB per the preset frequency.

 **NOTE:** The design requires a concurrent PR wherein EmmcUtil, SsdUtil classes are enhanced to gather Disk and FS IO Read/Write stats and Reserved Blocks information as detailed in section [2.4.1 below](#241-ssdbase-api-additions).